 - Check U&E, creatinine (renal impairment is quite rare) and serum calcium (elevated in 10-15% of cases).
 Phosphate and alkaline phosphatase may be increased.
 LFTs may show derangement.

-- If calcium is elevated then 24-hour urinary collection can prove hypercalciuria.
+- If calcium is elevated then 24-hour urinary collection may demonstrate hypercalciuria.

 - Serum angiotensin-converting enzyme (ACE):